Creamy, rich, tangy and delicious Vegan Cream Cheese. Quick and easy to make and just perfect for spreading, snacking and dipping!

 - 1 - 1½ teaspoons fine sea salt

-- ½ teaspoon dried dill , , the finished recipe won't taste of dill (heck, I don't even like dill much!), but it adds a certain something that I can't quite put my finger on.
+- ½ teaspoon dried dill , the finished recipe won't taste of dill, but it's an important addition.
 I really recommend you don't skip it!

 - Boil some water in a kettle and cover the raw almonds in the boiling water.
 Let them soak for 15 minutes.
 Drain, then remove the brown, papery skins by pinching the rounded end of the almond and squeezing.
 They should pop out really easily.
 Discard the skins.

-- To a food processor add the soaked and skinned almonds, tofu, lemon juice, white wine vinegar, nutritional yeast, coconut oil, 1 teaspoon of the sea salt and the dried dill.
+- To a food processor or a high powered blender add the soaked and skinned almonds, tofu, lemon juice, white wine vinegar, nutritional yeast, coconut oil, 1 teaspoon of the sea salt and the dried dill.
 Process until completely smooth.
-It will take 2 to 3 minutes, longer in a less powerful food processor.
+You will get a smoother result in a high powered blender than you will in a food processor.